drphilmarshall/GettingStarted/README.md

 ----------------------------------------------------------------------
 #### <a name="conflicts"></a>I git pulled and now I have a conflict.
 What do I do?

 Fix it.
 The error message tells you which files contain the conflict.
 Open them in an editor and search for the string '&gt;&gt;&gt;&gt;&gt;&gt;'.
 Just like in svn, the portion of code between this string and the '======' mark is the remote version, while the portion below it and above the '&lt;&lt;&lt;&lt;&lt;&lt;' string is your local version.
 Edit the file so it is correct.
-Then, to resolve the conflict in &lt;filename&gt;you 'git add &lt;filename&gt;'.
+Then, to resolve the conflict in &lt;filename&gt;you 'git add &lt;filename&gt;' before you then `git commit` to save your changes.

 [Back to top.](#top)